 Finally your coffee arrives and is placed on the saucer and it’s time to drink your drink quickly, then politely leave to let someone else take your place at the bar.

 What to order

-- Un caffè (oon caff-EH), “a coffee”, is the default setting and it is an espresso.
-This will get you a very short, very strong espresso, and if it’s well made it will have “crema” on it – not cream, but foam made by the oils in the coffee beans which are a guarantee of strength and quality.
+- Un caffè (oon caff-EH), “a coffee”, is the default setting and it is always an espresso.
+This will get you a very short, very strong espresso, and if it’s well made it will have “crema” on it – not dairy cream, but foam made by the oils in the coffee beans which are a guarantee of strength and quality.
 You will likely finish it in two or three sips.

 - Un cappuccino.
 Asking for the familiar frothy cup gets you what you expect, but note: in the birthplace of the cappuccino it’s seen strictly a breakfast drink, and it’s alien to order it after 10.30am.
 And particularly not after eating: Italians regard the foam in cappuccino as ‘heavy’, something that should not be consumed before you eat because it will spoil your appetite, and definitely not something to be dumped on top of lunch.
 Of course nobody’s actually going to refuse you a cappuccino whenever you want it, but when in Rome…

 - Un caffè lungo is not a “long coffee” as we would understand it.
 It’s a single espresso, but made with about double the water of a regular one.
 It’s still a very short drink.